AdarshSrivatsa98/Calculator-Behaviour/subtraction.md

 Then: I see the "return same number" as the result

-## Scenario: Converse operation
+## Scenario: Subtraction isn't symmetric

 Given:  The calculator is in on state

 When: I type in "Any number"
 And I press "minus"
-And I type "Any number"
+And I type in "Any number"
 And I press "equals"
 And I repeat minus(Right,Left)

-Then: I see the same result
+Then: I see the different result